thanexor/htmlframework/README.md

     </figure>

 If you really want to go H.A.M. on your site's media, you can combine .floaty, .mb and the .col classes to fit them wherever.
 Woah.

-* jQuery, UI and Modernizr
-* Fancy default form styles, with helper classes for common patterns (could use more work)
-* Improved 'IE classes' on HTML (eg. .ie-lt8 targets IE 6 and 7, instead of having to do .ie6,.ie7, possibly doubling your IE definitions)